jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

     [10%], [Single engine failure and maximum engine thrust], ),
   kind: table,
-  caption: [Critical load cases from the lecture #emp_[Design of Commercial Aircraft II] @heinze2023aircraft.], ) <tab_29>
+  caption: [Statistical probability distribution of critical load cases in commercial aircraft design, derived from lecture materials in #emp_[Design of Commercial Aircraft II] @heinze2023aircraft.], ) <tab_29>

 The critical load cases mentioned in @tab_29 were obtained through a presentation in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
 Such data of load cases represents valuable proprietary knowledge typically protected within large aerospace companies and rarely accessible to the broader scientific community.
 The availability of this data through academic channels provides unique insights into industry-validated load case hierarchies.

 // ------------------------------ explain table ----------------------------- //
 In the following brief explanations about the critical load cases identified in @tab_29 shall be given.
 Vertical gusts and elevator maneuvers represent the most critical load cases with 100% probability, where vertical gusts generate significant structural loads through rapid angle of attack changes affecting the entire airframe @Gudmundsson2014.
-// TODO is this true?
-The elevator maneuvers create initial control surface forces leading to complex dynamic structural responses.
+The elevator maneuver involves the pilot executing and maintaining maximum elevator deflection from level flight.
+This creates substantial initial control forces on the horizontal tail, inducing fuselage bending and aircraft pitching motion.
+The subsequent climbing or descending motion generates additional aerodynamic forces on the wings, making these load cases often dimensioning for various structural areas, particularly the horizontal tail and aft fuselage section.
 Landing impact follows at 90% criticality, characterized by the dynamic response of the airframe during touchdown, where vertical acceleration loads are transmitted through the landing gear into the primary structure.
 Aileron maneuvers and ground rolling (80%) introduce asymmetric lift distributions with substantial moment arms to the wing root, while ground rolling creates dynamic loads through partially-fueled wings interacting with runway irregularities.
 Lateral gusts and rudder maneuvers (70%) primarily influence fuselage design through asymmetric loading conditions, with distributed side forces and concentrated loads at the vertical tail transmitted through the fuselage structure.
 Steady pull-up maneuvers (50%) involve transition from descent to level flight, generating elevated but not maximum load factors @heinze2023aircraft.
 Frontal gusts (40%) create longitudinal loads, though their criticality is generally lower.
 Crash landing and cabin pressure cases (20%) ensure minimum structural integrity for occupant survivability, with cabin pressure's lower criticality often resulting from other load cases determining basic skin thickness requirements @heinze2023aircraft.